 The other 2 platforms are free and you need to play for hosting too.
 But, the most important of all, you have a better control over your entire site.
 You can customize and modify every single detail about how your site looks, works, and the functionalities it should have.

 Magento has a paid plan for the enterprises as well, which also comes with more complex features for big, international online shops such as Amazon.

 Why using WordPress brings you a lot of benefits?

-WordPress is the best content management system out here and is far ahead of its competitors, Joomla and Drupal.
+WordPress is the best website builder out here and is far ahead of its competitors, Joomla and Drupal.
 It is leading the market with 67% of the total number of sites that use a CMS.
 Joomla ranks second with a 11% percentage, followed by Drupal, with 7%.

 Even if at first WordPress was just a blogging platform, it became very complex during this time and you can use it to create and manage any kind of website, including ecommerce.
 So, in the same time, you can create an online shop and use the site for something else as well.
 Magento, Shopify, and OpenCart are only made for ecommerce, so you can’t run a multipurpose site on them.

 On the other hand, WordPress lets you have an overall control over your site.
 Besides the fact that you can combine your online store with any other purpose, such as blogs, portfolios, corporate pages, etc., it provides lots of (and I mean thousands) plugins, tools, themes, and integrations with plenty of modern online services.
 WordPress is compatible with almost anything on the web.
 And, depending on your budget, there are free, premium, and cheap premium services everywhere.
 So, there’s a big variety of tools and prices to fit anyone’s pockets and tastes.